wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/resource-group-deploy-debug.md

 ## Checking resource provider registration

 Resources are managed by resource providers, and an account or subscription might be enabled to use a particular provider.
 If you are enabled to use a provider, it must also be registered for use.
-Most providers are registered automatically by the Azure Management Portal or the command-line interface you are using, but not all.
+Most providers are registered automatically by the Azure portal or the command-line interface you are using, but not all.

 ### PowerShell